 - What cost per qualified lead, purchase or customer is profitable?

-If measurement is weak, the first fix is analytics and conversion definition.
-If traffic is expensive, the audit looks at query intent, match types, negative keywords, quality diagnostics and landing pages.
-If leads are cheap but weak, the work moves into CRM quality, offline conversion imports and value signals.
+If measurement is weak, the first fix is the event definition and data path.
+If qualified traffic is expensive, the audit reviews intent, match behavior, negatives, quality diagnostics and landing pages.
+If recorded leads are cheap but weak, the work moves into qualification, response, CRM stages and adjusted value signals.

 This connects Google Ads, performance marketing, marketing reporting, call tracking and marketing audit.
 The goal is not to chase the lowest click price.
 The goal is to buy enough of the right intent at a cost the business can profitably absorb.